-The Women's Union believes that negative body image and unhealthy body habits and disorders are major problems for women throughout their lives- from a shockingly early age to older age.
+WomCam believes that negative body image and unhealthy body habits and disorders are major problems for women and non-binary people throughout their lives.

-These problems are often perpetuated by things that many of us never consider to be unhealthy: a constant barrage of adverts featuring models who are not representative of average, healthy women, ubiquitous marketing of products which are meant to address invented "shortcomings" and "imperfections", a society which disparages diversity in shape/size/looks and is disproportionately focussed on appearance.
+These problems are often perpetuated by things that many of us never consider to be unhealthy: a constant barrage of adverts featuring models who are not representative of average, healthy people, ubiquitous marketing of products which are meant to address “shortcomings” and “imperfections”, a society which disparages diversity in shape/size/looks and is disproportionately focused on appearance.

 Because the problems are so vast, it is not enough to simply remind women to love their bodies, one day a year.
 The Women’s Union’s support of campaigns like No Diet Day and Love Your Body Day is part of a longer push towards encouraging women to have healthier relationships with their bodies.
 This includes reminding friends that they are beautiful, asserting that disparaging comments (often coming from loved ones, such as family or partners) about appearance are unacceptable, living a healthy lifestyle (being active and eating enough and healthily) and speaking out against negative/unreal representations of women.